By Russ and Tiña De Maris

 A plastic putty knife will usually not scratch fiberglass or aluminum siding while doing such trimming.
 One old technician says he takes a plastic knife (“Check out the pic-a-nic basket, BooBoo”), files off the serrations and uses that as the tool of choice for working with the stuff.

-Find putty tape at RV supply stores and at Amazon.com.
-And here’s a tip: If buying from Amazon, look closely at the prices for single versus multiple rolls.
+Find putty tape at RV supply stores and here on Amazon And here’s a tip: If buying from Amazon, look closely at the prices for single versus multiple rolls.
 Last time we checked, it was actually far less expensive to purchase single rolls than multiple-roll packs!